Epe/EDP 711: social Network analysis & education

 Throughout the semester you will be asked to complete two assignments related to key concepts in SNA.
 These assignments are meant to give you an opportunity to practice analyzing and interpreting social network data using foundational concepts and analytic techniques (including software) in SNA.
 The assignments will be distributed in class one week prior to the due date, and should be uploaded to Canvas as a Word document so that I can insert comments.

 The midterm exam will serve as an opportunity to demonstrate your understanding of the foundational concepts and techniques in SNA.
 A solid understanding of this material is critical for doing SNA and for learning more advanced techniques in the field.
-The exam will consist of two distinct components, one of which will be completed outside of class during the week prior to the exam date (October 26).
-In the first component - completed outside of class - you will be asked to perform some operations and analysis in order to generate results.
-In the second component - completed in class - you will be asked to answer specific questions of interpretation about the results you generated for first component.
-Additional details will be provided as the date of the exam approaches.
+The exam will consist of two distinct components, one of which will be completed outside of class during the week prior to the exam date.

 The seminar paper/presentation is an opportunity for you to focus on a specific research question for which SNA is appropriate.
-The boundaries for the paper/presentation are wide, but you must analyze and interpret data using SNA.
+There are two types of papers that are appropriate for this assignment.
+The first is an original research paper in which you analyze and interpret data using SNA.
 The use of archival or secondary data is highly encouraged, as there will be limited time to administer a survey or conduct interviews (not to mention getting IRB approval to do so).
+The second option involves a research design proposal similar to what you would submit for research grant or dissertation proposal.
 More information will be provided during the first few weeks of the course.
-Note: A 1-page proposal is due on October 19.
+Note: A 1-page proposal is due on October 23.

 The following serves as the primary text for the course:

 Borgatti, Stephen P., Martin G. Everett, and Jeffrey C. Johnson.
-2013.
-Analyzing Social Networks.
+2018.
+Analyzing Social Networks, 2nd Edition.
 London: Sage.

 Additional assigned readings will consist of journal articles and selected book chapters posted on the Course Outline and Readings page.